bradzacher/eslint-plugin-typescript/docs/rules/explicit-function-return-type.md

 * `allowExpressions` if true, only functions which are part of a declaration will be checked

+By default, `allowExpressions: false` is used, meaning all declarations and expressions _must_ have a return type.

 ### allowExpressions

 Examples of **incorrect** code for this rule with `{ allowExpressions: true }`: